 Forecasting can help us make plans for all kinds of weather.
 In serious storms, like hurricanes, we can call in mutual assistance from other utilities, if that’s necessary.
 Expanding our crews helps to get the lights back on quicker.

-The bottom line is this: Whether Phil sees his shadow or not, whether an almanac predicts bad or fair weather, we’ll be ready.
+The bottom line is this: Whether Phil sees his shadow or not, whether an almanac predicts bad or fair weather, we’re ready.